Psychology

 How can we treat depression?

-Students use their understanding of genetics, brain areas and nurture to explore explanations and treatments for depression.
+Students use their understanding of genetics, brain areas and nurture from year 10 to explore explanations and treatments for depression.

-What is addiction and why might someone develop it?
+What is addiction and why might someone develop this problem?

 How can we support someone with addiction?